Technigo/project-survey/README.md

-# A survey form using React
+# A RSVP app using React

-Try the survey here: https://mrsucodesproject10thecrossfitsurvey.netlify.com/
+Try the RSVP app here: https://rautellin-survey.netlify.com/

 For this site I used React to build a survey form, similar to typeform.
-The completed project consists of at least 3 questions which need to be answered by users.
-When the user presses submit, they see a summary of their answers.
+The completed project consists of 3 questions.
+When pressing submit, a summary of the user input will be shown.

-I chose to have a CrossFit theme of this survey.

 ## What I got to learn 🧠